 The City's current IPM policy has been in place since 2010.
 City DPW staff receives annual training on the IPM policy, and pest control contractors are required to also comply with the policy when working on City property.
 In accordance with the IPM policy, pesticides are used only after other controls have been considered and applied and data on pesticide usage are reported to ESD on a monthly basis.
-Additionally, the City provides education on IPM at environmental outreach events and participates in regional educational campaigns and hosts sustainable landscaping classes in partnership with the Bay Area Water Supply and Conservation Agency (BAWSCA) in the spring and fall.
+Additionally, the City provides education on IPM at environmental outreach events and participates in regional educational campaigns.
+ESD also hosts sustainable landscaping classes that promote alternatives to pesticides in partnership with the Bay Area Water Supply and Conservation Agency (BAWSCA) in the spring and fall.